djaden927/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+With sessions, upon logging in the server sends a session id cookie to the client. the client must provide a valid cookie for all subsequent (restricted) actions.
+Best used for simple api's that don't have a lot of third party integration.
+JWT's return a token in the json response upon successfully logging in. the token is stored in local storage and then provided when accessing restricted endpoints.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcryptjs hashes the passwords to generate a "1-way" unreversable hash. the next time a user tries to login the password they give must "re-hash" to the exact same string.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests are much more isolated. they test a single function, action, etc. integration/end to end testing incorporates more.
+Multiple actions or functions would be involved.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+write tests first, make the code fail. write the code, make the tests pass. refactor the code.